cloud66/help-old/_posts/deployment/redeployment-hook.md

 <div class="notice">
   <h3>Note</h3>
-  <p>If you are manually invoking redeployments you should consider rather using the <a href="http://help.cloud66.com/toolbelt/toolbelt-redeploy-command">Cloud 66 CommandLine Tool</a> as it has additional features</p>
+  <p>If you are manually invoking redeployments you should consider using the <a href="http://help.cloud66.com/toolbelt/toolbelt-redeploy-command">Cloud 66 CommandLine Tool</a> instead, as it has additional features!</p>
 </div>